MatchX-GmbH/X2E-Reference-Sensor-FW/GPS_Tracker/README.md

 #define TIME_GO_TO_SLEEP_THRESHOLD 2000    // In ms
 #define INTERVAL_SENDING_DATA 120000       // In ms
 ```
 Please note that this example uses the backup mode in the GPS Ublox module to retain almanac and ephemeris data in its RTC memory.
-This mode consumes approximately 300 uA of power.
+This mode consumes approximately 300 uA.
 To sustain its functionality while in low-power mode, an RTC battery or a suitable supercapacitor is necessary.
 This setup enables a hot start in under 10 seconds for a quick GPS fix.

-### Contact
+# Contact

 For any questions or inquiries about the project, you can reach us at: \
 [MatchX contact us form](https://matchx.io/pages/contact-us) \